Londonistan: Late 1980s onwards

 In March 2020, Jonathan Evans, Former Director General, MI5 gave an interview and commented on Londonistan: 'There are various conspiracy theories about the Londonistan period including the notion that Her Majesty’s Government (HMG) in some way gave a free pass to the terrorist sympathizers in the U.K. on the basis that they would not attack us.
 This is a complete fabrication.
 The problem was that we didn’t actually know what was going on because we were not looking.
 There was all sorts of stuff going on that we just were not aware of.
 It was not that we were deliberately turning a blind eye, just that we had not noticed'.

 The term has been linked to the similar Islamophobic conspiracy theory of Eurabia.

 In September 2023, Conservative Party candidate for the 2024 London mayoral election Susan Hall was reported to have liked a tweet that described London's mayor Sadiq Khan as "our nipple height mayor of Londonistan".

 Appropriation

+Currently Islam is the fastest growing religion in London.
+It makes up about 15% of London's population.
 With the election of Sadiq Khan as Mayor of London, Richard Seymour wrote an essay in Al Jazeera headlined "Sadiq Khan's victory and free Londonistan", claiming that the term Londonistan was being "joyfully, ironically appropriated by those who are glad to see a racist campaign defeated.
 Welcome to the 21st century.
 Welcome to free Londonistan."